-This method comes down to three phases of smoking ribs in the order of cooking phases.
+This method comes down to three phases of smoking ribs.
+It totals 6 hours of smoking at a low temperature.

-- 3 – The number of hours you smoke at a low heat, unwrapped
+- 3 – The first stage you smoke at a low heat, unwrapped for 3 hours.

-- 2 – The number of hours you smoke at a low heat, wrapped in aluminum foil or butcher paper.
+- 2 – The second stage you smoke at a low heat, wrapped in aluminum foil or butcher paper.

-- 1 – The last hour you smoke, unwrapped, and typically add some kind of sauce or glaze for finishing flavor
+- 1 – The last hour you smoke, unwrapped, and typically add some kind of sauce or glaze for finishing flavor.

 Our hands-down favorite type of ribs comes from Snake River Farms.
 The quality, marbling, and flavor are tremendous.

 Before applying a dry rub the ribs need to be trimmed.
 There are two sides of the ribs.
 The meaty side and the side with a thin membrane that should be removed.